Luxury Hospitality Has Confused Experience With Ownership

 At the same time, distribution platforms are becoming more competitive, more expensive, and more opaque.
 Their incentives optimize for conversion, not for your long-term guest value.
 Visibility must be repurchased.
 Preference must be re-earned.
 Loyalty must be incentivized rather than remembered.

 As these systems mature, hotels that rely on them exclusively enter a cycle where relationships must be reacquired, margins compress under rising acquisition costs, and growth becomes increasingly fragile.
+The evidence for this structural deterioration is documented in The Sky Is Falling Upward: independent luxury hotels are losing structural ground even inside the best market conditions they have seen in a decade.

 The Split: Hotels That Compound vs. Hotels That Reset